Drug and Alcohol Addiction: What It Is, Why It Happens, and How to Get Help

 Standard outpatient involves weekly or twice-weekly therapy sessions.
 Appropriate for mild-to-moderate SUD with a stable home environment, and a common maintenance level after completing higher levels of care.

-Specialty programs are available for specific populations, including veterans, adolescents, LGBTQ+ individuals, women, and working professionals and executives.
+Specialty programs are available for specific populations, including veterans, adolescents, LGBTQ+ individuals, women, men, and working professionals and executives.
+These programs adapt the evidence-based core of addiction treatment to the specific needs and circumstances of the populations they serve.

 Frequently asked questions